a-lurker/a-lurker.github.io/docs/openluup.md

 on the forum.
 Details are taken directly from the posts there:

 1. openLuup Start on Bootup using Systemctl on Raspberry Pi by @groundglass
-2. /etc/rc.local, as used in turnkey systems by @CudaNet
+2. Deprecated - use systemctl: /etc/rc.local, as used in turnkey systems by @CudaNet
-3. openLuup: init.d script by @martynwendon
+3. Deprecated - use systemctl: openLuup: init.d script by @martynwendon

 I’m currently using the Systemctl approach…